Timo7308/embodied-interaction/README.md

 # Embodied Interaction

 Development of a web application for a user study about the role of emotions while communicating with an AI system.
-The application is primarily based on PHP, HTML and CSS (Bootstrap).
-For the interaction with an AI system the OpenAi API was used.
+#

+**Technology used**

+- Frontend: HTML, CSS (Bootstrap)
+- Backend: PHP, MySQL
+- Interaction with the AI: OpenAI API

+#